anandarony/MobileViewTestwithCSharp/README.md

-Mobile View Testing with Selenium C# – README
+Mobile View Testing with Selenium C#

-This repository demonstrates how to emulate mobile device views using Selenium WebDriver with C#.
-The example code emulates an iPhone X and navigates to Google's homepage, ensuring the page is loaded successfully.
-This project is ideal for those looking to automate mobile view testing without the need for physical devices.
+This project demonstrates how to use Selenium WebDriver with C# to emulate mobile devices during browser testing.
+The code in this repository shows how to simulate an iPhone X view and navigate to Google, ensuring the webpage loads correctly in a mobile environment.
 Features

-    Emulates mobile devices using ChromeDriver.
+    Mobile device emulation using ChromeDriver (iPhone X example).
-    Supports navigation to any URL and waits for page load.
+    Configurable for testing on different mobile devices.
-    Includes basic error handling for timeouts.
+    Simple timeout handling.
-    Easily configurable to test on other mobile devices (e.g., Pixel 2, iPad).
+    Uses WebDriver's explicit wait for improved reliability.

 Prerequisites

-Ensure you have the following installed on your machine:
+Ensure the following tools and dependencies are installed on your machine:

     Visual Studio (or any C# IDE)
-    ChromeDriver installed and added to your system's PATH.
+    ChromeDriver (added to your system's PATH)
-    Selenium WebDriver and Selenium.Support packages installed via NuGet.
+    Selenium WebDriver and Selenium.Support via NuGet

-Installing NuGet Packages
+NuGet Package Installation

-Run the following commands in your NuGet Package Manager Console:
+To install the required NuGet packages, run the following commands:

 bash